-Sankranti is a harvest festival that usually marks the end of winter and the start of spring/summer.
+Makar Sankranti is a harvest festival that marks the transition from winter to spring/summer.
 The weather changes drastically within a few days of this festival.
-The chill from the air starts going, days start becoming longer and humidity increases in most of the places.
+Slowly the chill in the air gets reduced, days start becoming longer and there is an increase in humidity.
 Change in weather can affect the quality of your sleep, and how much of it you’re getting.
 Many of us have experienced tossing and turning as the heat rises- you wake up feeling irritable, sweaty, and exhausted, almost like you’ve hardly had any sleep at all.

 How the weather change affects your sleep?